Mill Island, Bydgoszcz: Characteristics

-The leat river flows around the island and joins Brda river through two weirs, "Jaz Farny" and "Jaz Ulgowy", and a fish ladder.
+The leat river flows around the island and joins the Brda river through two weirs, "Jaz Farny" and "Jaz Ulgowy", and a fish ladder.

 Today, the island is connected to the rest of the city with pedestrian bridges and one bridge for vehicles.

 A meadow stands in the middle of the island, with an amphitheatre facing the river and a playground for children.
 In the east, the "Międzywodzie kanal" makes delimitation with the so-called "Mint Island", home to several facilities of the District Museum: